cseAtIITK/admissions-website/src/faq.md

     practically relevant.
 Unlike M.Tech admission, Ph.D. admission has **no cutoff** for [GATE] score.
 We will select candidates based on their performance in our admission test and interview.
-The exact requirements are given in Section 2 of the PG manual, *here*.
+The exact requirements are given in Section 2 of the [PG manual].

 Direct admission for final year B.Tech students: